 Businesses wishing to sell or handle food must be registered as a food business in the Shire of Esperance.

 Before any application for registration is submitted to the Shire, please ensure that you have the necessary planning and building approvals.
-The Shire of Esperance’s Guide to the Construction of Food Premises will provide you assistance to prepare your application.
+The Shire of Esperance’s Fit Out Guide for the Construction and Operation of Food Premises will provide you assistance to prepare your application.

 To register your food business in the Shire of Esperance you are required to submit the following items to the Shire:

 - A completed Food Act Notification Registration Form ;

 - Other items listed in the Fit Out Guide for the Construction and Operation of Food Premises; and

 - Buying an Existing Food Business

 If you are purchasing an existing food business, a transfer of ownership form is to be submitted with applicable fees upon closing the business or prior to settlement and to advise of any changes to the menu and operators.
 If you are planning to make changes to the building, ensure you obtain approvals first as these changes might require, planning, building and health approvals.